open-edge-insights/eii-zmq-broker/README.md

 2. When using IPC sockets, the name of the, "SocketFile", must also be specified for all subscribers or publishers which will be connecting to that socket.

-## Docker
+### Docker

-The ZeroMQ Broker is integrated into the EII docker-compose ecosystem.
-To build and use the Docker container, follow the defined building / provisioning instructions for EII.
+The ZeroMQ Broker is integrated into the OEI docker-compose ecosystem.
+To build and use the Docker container, follow the defined building / provisioning instructions for OEI.

 If you are using a YAML file with the `builder.py` script, then make sure to add `ZmqBroker` under the `AppName` section of the YAML file.
 This will